flapjack/flapjack.io/source/docs/1.0/development/DATA_STRUCTURES.md

 ### Contacts

-Contacts are populated from an external system via REST API or the flapjack-populator command line utility.
+Contacts are populated from an external system via REST API or the `flapjack import` command line utility.
 See IMPORTING.

 ```text
 contact:CONTACT_ID           (hash) -> { 'first_name' => FIRST_NAME,